 |August 31, 2021||2021 – August 17||2021 – August 27 (for December 2021 graduation)|

-As soon as you have scheduled your defense, contact the Graduate Office (firstname.lastname@example.org) to arrange for a format review of your manuscript.
+As soon as you have scheduled your defense, contact the Graduate Office (email@example.com) to notify them of your defense date and to arrange for a format review of your manuscript.
 This appointment will be brief but will ensure that your manuscript is correctly formatted for electronic submission.
 The appointment can be completed via a scheduled phone call if it is more convenient for the student and if the materials are emailed prior to the appointment.

 Please print the following to bring to your format appointment, located in 180 Renaissance Park:

-- Draft Northeastern University Graduate Approval Record – prepared by you and without signatures (template);
+- Draft Northeastern University Graduate Approval Record – prepared by you and without signatures (Dissertation template); Master’s Thesis template);

 - Draft introductory pages – title page through the table of contents (example);